Accelerating convolutional neural network by exploiting sparsity on GPUs

 \subsection{Convolution and pooling}

 After the feature map and the filter are transformed to PECR format and stored in shared memory, the convolution and pooling operations are started.
-Based on PECR format, each thread performs four SpMV operations to get four convolution results (Fig. \ref{cp1}).
+Based on PECR format, each thread performs one SpMV operation to get one convolution result (Fig. \ref{cp1}).
+Four threads in the same warp get four convolution results in one pooling window.
 After that, RELU is used as the activation function, and a value less than zero is set to zero.
 Then, maximum pooling is used to get the final pooling result.
-By combining convolution and pooling, pooling result is obtained in one thread without outputting it, which can greatly reduce the traffic to global memory and CPU.
-Furthermore, the synchronization between threads is also avoided.
+By combining convolution and pooling, pooling result is obtained without data transfer between shared memory and global memory.

 Algorithm \ref{alg-conv-pool-pecr} describes the convolution and pooling algorithm based on PECR.
-A thread needs to process $p_w*p_h$ convolution windows and compute one pooling result by max-value operation (Line 8$\sim$10).
+A thread needs to process one convolution window. $p_w*p_h$ threads compute one pooling result by reduce operation (Line 9$\sim$13).
 Because different thread blocks cannot share data in shared memory, the pooling results are outputted to global memory.
 However, if only one thread block is started, the pooling results can be outputted to shared memory for the computation of the next convolution layer.